 3. Singing Ship Monument at Emu Park

-The view from The Singing Ship takes in Fisherman’s beach and the island of Keppel Bay so it gives a great opportunity to spot a whale, or maybe even a turtle or dolphin, at play in the warm waters.
+The view from The Singing Ship takes in Fisherman’s beach and the islands of Keppel Bay so it gives a great opportunity to spot a whale, or maybe even a turtle or dolphin, at play in the warm waters.
 It’s also a great place to grab some fish and chips at any time of the year.

 The 40-foot-high structure represents a billowing sail, mast and rigging of Captain Cook’s Endeavour with concealed organ pipes creating music from the sea breezes.
 This lookout has a viewing platform and a boardwalk that leads to Emu Park’s wonderful Anzac Memorial.
 Emu Park is located 21km south of Yeppoon